It can boost a wireless signal, be an access point, extend WiFi, or add WiFi to non-wireless devices.

 This method uses the WPS button on the router and the WiFi extender to quickly connect the two.

-If you cant connect with WPS use the manual set up next below.
+If you can not, connect with WPS using the manual setup next below.

 WPS Setup Steps